yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 in some cases, which we'll discuss further down.

-At the same time, in many cases, JavaScript is the one responsible for engaging user experiences on the web, so we cannot ween ourselves off it completely.
+At the same time, in many cases, JavaScript is the one responsible for engaging user experiences on the web, so we cannot wean ourselves off it completely.

 What's the middle ground?
 How can we enable performant JS experiences?